nus-cs2103/website-base/admin/project-v15.md

 * The whole team is penalized for problems in team submissions.
 Only the respective student is penalized for problems in individual submissions.
 * :exclamation: Please **follow submission instructions closely**. ==Any non-compliance will be penalized==. e.g. wrong file name, team member photos not suitable, etc.
 * For pdf submissions, ensure the file is usable and hyperlinks in the file are correct.
 Problems in documents are considered bugs too %%&nbsp;e.g. broken links, outdated diagrams/instructions etc.%%.
-* **Do not update the repo during the 14 days after the deadline.** Get our permission first if you need to update the repo during that one-week _freeze_ period.
+* **Do not update the repo during the 14 days after the deadline.** Get our permission first if you need to update the repo during that _freeze_ period.
 You can continue to evolve your repo after that.

 **Summary of submissions**:

 Team/Individual Item | Name format | Upload to
 -------------------- | ----------- | ---------
-:busts_in_silhouette: Source code |  tag as `v1.5` | GitHub
+:busts_in_silhouette: Source code |  tag as `v1.4` | GitHub
 :busts_in_silhouette: Jar file |  `[team][product name].jar`<br>%%e.g. [T09-B1][ContactsPlus].jar%% | IVLE
 :busts_in_silhouette: User Guide | `[TEAM_ID][Project Name]UserGuide.pdf`<br>  %%e.g.[T09-B1][Contacts Plus]UserGuide.pdf%% | IVLE
 :busts_in_silhouette: Developer Guide | `[TEAM_ID][Project Name]DeveloperGuide.pdf`<br> %%e.g. [T09-B1][Contacts Plus]DeveloperGuide.pdf%% | IVLE